Struct transit_grid::graphs::TopologyGraph

 Panics

-This function will panic if the EdgeIndex
+This function will panic if the EdgeIndex does not exist in the graph.

 Trait Implementations§